zwarag/typst-homework-template/main.typ

     (name: "Harrys Kavan", email: "ir241506@fhstp.ac.at", affiliation: "FH St. Pölten"), ),
   abstract: [
-    I benchmarked a mix of open and closed large language models on four assignments that span deterministic coding and narrative reasoning: a Pine Script log-scale regression indicator, a Three.js Editor Perlin-noise sphere, a Tiananmen Square explainer tied to Taiwan’s independence movement, and a satirical “overnight wealth” brief transcribed from social media.
-For each scenario I captured the full prompts, successive revisions, and runtime diagnostics to understand when models respect environment constraints, when they hallucinate APIs, and how safety policies surface in politically sensitive or financially implausible requests.
-The comparison shows how Pine Script’s series typing, TradingView’s log heuristics, and Three.js lifecycle changes still demand human oversight, while most models now deliver candid Tiananmen narratives even as the smallest checkpoints drift into fabrication.
-Their divergent reactions to the viral get-rich-quick transcript further expose how moderation frameworks and tone instructions influence creativity.
-Code listings, transcripts, and video captures in the appendices ground the analysis for reuse in future creative coding courses.
+    This study evaluates open large language models hosted on the FH St. Pölten infrastructure across four assignments spanning deterministic coding and narrative reasoning: a Pine Script log-scale regression indicator, a Three.js Editor Perlin-noise sphere, a Tiananmen Square explainer linked to Taiwan’s independence movement, and a satirical “overnight wealth” brief transcribed from social media.
+Full prompts, iterative revisions, and runtime diagnostics are recorded to observe where models comply with environment constraints, hallucinate APIs, or surface safety policies around geopolitical or financial content.
+Results show Pine Script’s series typing and TradingView heuristics continue to resist instruction following, while only the strongest checkpoint reproduced the Three.js animation after r180 lifecycle changes.
+Larger models delivered candid Tiananmen narratives as smaller checkpoints drifted into fabrication, and moderation frameworks steered responses to the viral get-rich-quick transcript.
+Appendices supply code listings, transcripts, and media for reuse in future creative coding evaluations.
   ],
-  keywords: ("LLM evaluation", "Pine Script", "Three.js", "creative coding"),
+  keywords: ("LLM evaluation", "Pine Script", "Three.js", "Tiananmen Square", "content moderation", "creative coding"),
   date: "2025-10-13",
 )
 #show link: underline

 = Introduction
-This homework documents how different LLMs handled two programming tasks that I previously explored in conversation with ChatGPT: fitting a linear regression line to log-scaled price data in Pine Script and animating a Perlin-noise sphere inside the official Three.js Editor.
-The report gives a complete account of the prompts, the revisions triggered by model failures, and the diagnostic reasoning that isolated API and lifecycle regressions.
-The goal is to provide a reproducible record that future students can consult when assessing whether LLM assistance is reliable for creative coding assignments.
+Large language models are now pitched as co-pilots for creative coding coursework, yet their behaviour can shift dramatically across domains that mix strict runtimes with politically or commercially sensitive briefs.
+This report examines four representative assignments—Pine Script log-scale regression, a Three.js Editor Perlin-noise animation, an explainer on the 1989 Tiananmen Square protests and Taiwan’s independence movement, and a satirical “overnight wealth” prompt sourced from social media—to map where contemporary models deliver useful artefacts and where they drift.
+Each task stresses a different failure mode: numerical precision inside a domain-specific language, lifecycle awareness in a browser-based editor, geopolitical recall, and safety-moderated speculation.
+The narrative traces how model families responded, the troubleshooting steps taken to isolate faults, and the artefacts preserved for reuse in later cohorts.

 = Methodology
-The evaluation focused on instruction-following behaviour rather than raw creativity.
-For each task I constructed a carefully scoped prompt that mirrored earlier human-to-human discussions and then queried multiple publicly available LLM checkpoints.
-Outputs were captured verbatim and validated manually inside the relevant runtime (TradingView for Pine Script; Three.js Editor r180 for the graphics task).
-When a model failed, I iteratively refined the prompt while keeping track of which requirement appeared to be misinterpreted.
-No post-generation editing was applied to the model code—instead, the analysis concentrates on why the generated scripts did or did not execute as expected, echoing controlled evaluations such as Chen et al. (2021) and Liu et al. (2024).
+The investigation prioritised instruction-following fidelity over originality.
+For every assignment, the prompt was derived from prior human-led explorations, expanded with explicit runtime constraints, and issued to a selection of publicly accessible checkpoints spanning closed, open, and quantised releases.
+Generated outputs were captured verbatim, with coding results executed inside their target environments (TradingView for Pine Script, Three.js Editor r180 for the animation) and narrative answers compared against trusted historical and policy references.
+Iterative retries were limited to clarifying misunderstood requirements, and no post-hoc code editing was introduced; discrepancies between specification and behaviour were logged as observations.
+All prompts, transcripts, scripts, and supporting media are archived in the appendices to enable replication and further benchmarking.

 = Task 1: Pine Script Linear Regression on Log Data

 The first prompt asked an LLM to recall and formalize an earlier discussion about regressing log-scaled price series with Pine Script v5.
-The exact prompt is archived below and cross-referenced in Appendix @appendix-prompt.
+The exact prompt is archived below; full model transcripts remain in the appendices for reference.

 ```text
 You are an expert quantitative developer and Pine Script programmer.